Eco-anxiety: what is it and how can parents help?

 In recent years, more and more people – including kids – have experienced eco-anxiety.
 Described as extreme and persistent worry about current and future harm to the environment due to climate change, this condition can cause not only emotional distress, but also panic attacks, lack of focus, and feelings of hopelessness.

-In many ways, mild eco-anxiety can be a normal way to feel about the current situation, and these fears often stem from a deep love and care for the natural world.
-It’s important to recognise this in children, and help them manage their feelings safely.
+In many ways, mild eco-anxiety can seem a normal way to feel about the current situation, and these fears often stem from a deep love and care for the natural world.
+But a survey of child psychologists suggested that more than half were seeing children and young people who expressed distress, fear and worry about the state of the environment.
+So, it’s important to recognise these worries and help kids manage their feelings safely.

 What can I do to help?